KSP-KOS/KOS/doc/source/structures/misc/pidloop.rst

 the thing you are measuring and how it changes over time, and uses that to decide how you should set the control.

-The kOS documenation has a
+The kOS documentation has a
 :ref:`tutorial about what PID loops are <pidloops>` that goes over the general principles and shows code examples of how to create your own PID loop with your own script code.